fneb/japaninfo/docs/surviving/getting-help.md

 Police: 110
 Fire/Ambulance: 119

 Talking in English may be a problem, but in an emergency try anyway.
 Searching online indicates that English should be okay particularly in bigger cities, and with better luck with the non-police line.
 If you aren't able to speak with someone in English, try talking in basic verbs/nouns.
 "Help, money stolen, Ikebukuro, my name is Firstname Lastname", that sort of thing.
-Japanese as a language uses a fair few loan words from English, so may have middling success.
+Japanese as a language uses a fair few loan words from English, so you may have middling success.

 Another option for getting help from police is to find a "police box".
-The Japanese is 交番, "kouban" or "koban" (the former is how it is said, the latter is how it will be written on the building itself).
+The Japanese is 交番, "kôban" (may be written on the building without the accent).
 A police box is basically a tiny police station, more like a manned post.
 It'll be somewhere you can find police officers without needing a phone.

 ## Dealing with police